-The fFilling, grading, lagooning, dredging, ditching, or excavating, of any lands in the shoreland area requires a land use permit, unless otherwise exempt in this chapter.
-A project, which does not require a permit under § 338-42, may be permitted in the shoreland area provided that:
+The filling, grading, lagooning, dredging, ditching, or excavating of any lands in the shoreland area requires a land use permit, unless otherwise exempt in this chapter.
+A project may be permitted in the shoreland area provided that:

-- A. A. It is not done within the vegetative buffer zone unless necessary for allowed vegetative activities, establishing or expanding the vegetative buffer, or for the construction of an exempt structure. - B. It is done in a manner designed to minimize erosion, sedimentation, and impairment of fish and wildlife habitat. - CB.
-Filling, grading, lagooning, dredging, ditching, or excavating in a Shoreland-Wetland District meets the requirements of § 338-18B and C of this chapter. - CD.
-All applicable federal, state, and local authority is obtained in addition to a permit under this chapter. - ED.
-Any fill placed in the shoreland area is protected against erosion by the use of riprap, vegetative cover, or a bulkhead. - -F. Slopes for the project site are less than 100% (1:1).
-Land disturbing activities in the shoreland area
+- A. It is not done within the vegetative buffer zone unless necessary for allowed vegetative activities, establishing or expanding the vegetative buffer, or for the construction of an exempt structure. - B. It is done in a manner designed to minimize erosion, sedimentation, and impairment of fish and wildlife habitat. - C. Filling, grading, lagooning, dredging, ditching, or excavating in a Shoreland-Wetland District meets the requirements of § 338-18B and C of this chapter. - D. All applicable federal, state, and local authority is obtained in addition to a permit under this chapter. - E. Any fill placed in the shoreland area is protected against erosion by the use of riprap, vegetative cover, or a bulkhead.

+F. Slopes for the project site are less than 100% (1:1).
+Land disturbing activities in the shoreland area where the slope is equal to or greater than 100% (1:1) are prohibited.